Uncover the rich treasures of American History

 You probably know the story of Rip Van Winkle, who went to the mountains and ended up asleep for twenty years.
 It's a classic American short story.
 The author has a scintillating vocabulary, which makes the simple story quite a challenging read.

-Jack London's Call of Wild, about a California dog kidnapped to the Yukon during the Gold Rush, explores how deep our "civilization" really runs.
+Jack London's Call of the Wild, about a California dog kidnapped to the Yukon during the Gold Rush, explores how deep our "civilization" really runs.
 What does life look like without external moral boundaries?

 And the classic To Kill a Mockingbird, one of my favorites, looks at racial tension in the South, with a bit of courtroom drama (and who doesn't love that?).